lukso-network/docs/docs/learn/universal-profile/key-manager/restrict-controller-actions.md

 ## What you will learn

-- How to restrict an automated staking bot to only call `deposit()` on a specific vault contract
+- How to restrict an automated staking bot to only call `deposit(address)` on a specific vault contract
 - How to lock a controller so it can only send LYX to one specific address
 - How to allow a DeFi bot to interact with any LSP7 token contract, but nothing else
 - How to give a team member the ability to update NFT metadata without being able to transfer tokens or drain LYX